alesk/cv/GALLERY.md

 # Project Showcase

-Here is a list of projects, either opensource or I'm in the position to disclose source code.
+Here is a list of projects, either open source or I'm in the position to disclose source code.
-It is meant as a quick glimps over my project organisation and codig practices.
+It is meant as a quick glimps over my project organisation and codig skills.

 ## Draagle Client

-Draagle Client is a client application for drugs database Draagle.
+Draagle Client is a client application for an online drugs database Draagle.
 It is written in `javascript` and using google closure toolchain for code optimisation.
 Latest production code is deployed at the site [www.draagle.com](http://www.draagle.com)